MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/object-library-not-registered.md

 # Object library not registered

-The Visual Basic for Applications [object library](../../Glossary/vbe-glossary.md#object-library) is no longer a standalone file; it is integrated into the[dynamic-link library (DLL)](../../Glossary/vbe-glossary.md#dynamic-link-library-dll).
+The Visual Basic for Applications [object library](../../Glossary/vbe-glossary.md#object-library) is no longer a standalone file; it is integrated into the [dynamic-link library (DLL)](../../Glossary/vbe-glossary.md#dynamic-link-library-dll).

 In earlier versions, when you started an application that uses Visual Basic for Applications, certain object libraries were loaded.
 This error has the following cause and solution: